 Do only as much as your dog can tolerate with each visit, even if for the first few visits all you are doing is getting your dog accustomed to the clippers again.

 Supply plenty of treats and don’t be tempted to do too much too quickly.
 Progress is in slow steps but setbacks can take you right back to the start.

-Our experience tells us that this grooming salon provides a high quality service with few problems.
-Have a look at their Facebook page for examples of what a real groom can look like.
+Our experience tells us that these local grooming salons provide a high quality service with few problems.

 56A OG Road, Klemzig

 Phone (08) 8344 7334

 Shop 4, 628 Lower North East Road, Campbelltown

 Phone 0413 535 131

 Mobile dog grooming: wash, brush, de-shed (not clipping)

 71 Hampstead Road, Manningham